Wafaa99722/learning--journal-/read444.md

 **(Links to an external site.)**
-We can desin web pages with the HTML and uplode this pages to the servier.( This will allow people to enter my page and browsing it.
+We can desin web pages with the HTML and uplode this pages to the servier.( This will allow people to enter my page and browsing it . .